1. What is the premium tax credit?

 No. The regulations under § 36B provide that an individual is not considered eligible for employer-sponsored coverage unless the individual may enroll in the coverage.
 Spouse cannot be enrolled in Y’s employer-sponsored coverage unless Employee is an employee of Y, and Y will terminate Employee’s employment if Employee attempts to enroll Spouse in Y’s coverage.
 Consequently, Spouse cannot be enrolled in Y’s coverage and is not considered eligible for Y’s employer-sponsored coverage.
 Spouse will be allowed a premium tax credit if Spouse meets the other eligibility requirements for the credit.

-If you enroll in an employer-sponsored plan, including retiree coverage, you are not eligible for the premium tax credit for your Marketplace coverage, even if the employer plan is unaffordable or fails to provide minimum value.
-You may be eligible for a premium tax credit for coverage of another member of your family who enrolls in Marketplace coverage and is not enrolled in the employer plan
+If you enroll in an employer-sponsored plan, including retiree coverage, that is minimum essential coverage you are not eligible for the premium tax credit for your Marketplace coverage, even if the employer plan is unaffordable or fails to provide minimum value.
+You may be eligible for a premium tax credit for coverage of another member of your family who enrolls in Marketplace coverage and is not enrolled in the employer plan.

-If you enroll in an HRA, you cannot claim a premium tax credit for the months you are enrolled in the HRA.
+If you are provided a retiree-only HRA, you cannot claim a premium tax credit for the months you are provided the HRA.

-The amount of the premium tax credit is generally equal to the premium for the second lowest cost silver plan available through the Marketplace that applies to the members of your family who are enrolled in coverage through the Marketplace and not eligible for other, non-Marketplace coverage such as government coverage or affordable employer-sponsored coverage, minus a certain percentage of your household income.
-However, the credit cannot be more than the premiums for the Marketplace plan or plans you or your family enrolls in (your enrollment premiums).
+The amount of the premium tax credit is generally equal to the premium for the second lowest cost silver plan available through the Marketplace that applies to the members of your coverage family, minus a certain percentage of your household income.
+However, the credit cannot be more than the premiums for the Marketplace plan or plans in which you or your family enroll (called your enrollment premiums).
+Your coverage family consists of the members of your family who are enrolled in coverage through the Marketplace and ineligible for non-Marketplace coverage such as Medicare, Medicaid or affordable employer-sponsored coverage.
+(See question 6 for information on who is in your family.)

 If there is only one silver plan, that plan is treated as the second lowest cost silver plan.
 If the two lowest cost silver plans have identical premiums, that premium is the premium for the second lowest cost silver plan.